ActiveBrainAtlas2/activebrainatlasadmin/README.rst

-### README for the ActiveBrainAtlas Django database portalsafdfdf
+### README for the ActiveBrainAtlas Django database portal